 Based on the graph above, it can be seen that the lines of the Problem Solving learning model with the conventional learning model lines intersect so that through this graph it can be said that using the Problem Solving learning model, students with extroverted personality types have higher learning outcomes than students with personality types. the introvert.
-Meanwhile, using conventional learning models, students with introverted personality types have higher learning extroverted personality types.
+Meanwhile, using conventional learning models, students with introverted personality types have higher learning outcomes than students with extrovert personality types.